rnietoe/Training/docs/AWS/09-Applications.md

 Service Quotas is an AWS service that helps you manage your quotas for over **100 AWS services**, from one location.
 Along with looking up the quota values, you can also request a quota increase from the Service Quotas console.

+one quota is a vCPU-based on-demand instance limit per region.

 ## Workspaces

 **`Amazon WorkSpaces`** provides users with a virtual desktop experience (linux or windows7, windows 10) in the cloud that can be accessed from any connected device to multiple applications